geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-22/meeting-transcript.md

 Is that good?
 I don't know.
 And Let's the company update.

 ##### **Chenyu** [[00:01:21](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=81)]
-And next, basically the main point and what everyone has been doing for the past week is rentify.
-For the people who want to get the So in this meeting rentify is the new, I guess, paradise shift for tiny grads that we are trying to fix every box in it so we can make rentify the default.
-Rentify leads to all the advanced fusion local buffer support flash attention and friends.
+And next, basically the main point and what everyone has been doing for the past week is rangeify.
+For the people who want to get the So in this meeting rangeify is the new, I guess, paradise shift for tiny grads that we are trying to fix every box in it so we can make rangeify the default. rangeify leads to all the advanced fusion local buffer support flash attention and friends.
 So we really want to get this working and basically pass everything and that we can remove start to remove a lot.
 So I just list some I guess issue or the things that I can think of here and we can go through that.
 See if people have ideas for what it is.

 ##### **Chenyu** [[00:02:13](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=133)]
 And we can start with store and assign.
 Yes, also copy.